lxa9867/ImageFolder/README.md

 </div>

 ## Acknowledge
-We would also like to thank the following repositories: [LlamaGen](https://github.com/FoundationVision/LlamaGen), [VAR](https://github.com/FoundationVision/VAR) and [ControlVAR](https://github.com/lxa9867/ControlVAR).
+We would like to thank the following repositories: [LlamaGen](https://github.com/FoundationVision/LlamaGen), [VAR](https://github.com/FoundationVision/VAR) and [ControlVAR](https://github.com/lxa9867/ControlVAR).
 ## Citation
 If our work assists your research, feel free to give us a star ⭐ or cite us using
 ```